tommyliu313/selfprojectdjango/README.md

 You are advised to make connection and changes in the DATABASE array from the path "newprojecttrial/settings.py".

+# How to run this django website framework?
+Please install the language based on the version applied in this project.

+You should type "pip freeze > requirements.txt" to install the python package.

+Then you run the server by typing "python manage.py runserver".

 # Navbar Should Contain
 * About